Skip to main content

 Basil0.005 kg0%

-Trim Percentage
+Trim percentage

 Trim is used when more stock is needed than the usable quantity in the recipe.
 Examples: